` homepage❥~ TIANRAN QIAN ✶.✩

 -

-image and value production
+meaning making and value production

 - human agency, space-making and creative intervention

-- epistimology knowledge representation
+- epistimology and knowledge representation

 Contact: